 Visit the very place at the heart of its inspiration just north of Corowa and delve deeper into the story with a viewing of the exhibition in its honor at the Corowa Federation Museum.

 Scenic water front camping spots that are easy to navigate.
 Here nothing is too hard.
 A pack of marshmallows, a warm camp fire, slow cooked damper, and billy tea.
 It doesn't take much.
 Life is pure and simple here at our secret summer campsites by the Murray.

-We've all experienced Murray River camping but it's at it's best in the Autumn months.
+We've all experienced Murray River camping but it's at it's best in the Winter months.

 A region bound together with a proud heritage.
 It was in the town of Corowa that federation was born – of great things coming together – and that sums us up today.